João Carvalho (musical engineer)

 João Carvalho (born 1969) is a Canadian recording and mastering engineer, producer and musician who is the owner of João Carvalho Mastering and Revolution Recording Studios in Toronto, Canada.

 Biography

 Carvalho was born in São Miguel, Azores.
 At the age of three, he emigrated with his family to Montreal, Quebec.
 The Carvalho family moved to Windsor, Ontario, four years later, where his mother was a seamstress and his father worked at the Ford Motor Company.
 He started his first rock band while living in Windsor with fellow students Gordie Johnson (Big Sugar) and Jerry Pergolesi.

 Carvalho moved to Toronto where Jamie Stanley, a recording engineer, producer took him in as a mentor.
 The two eventually became partners at a studio called Umbrella Sound.
-He started mastering studio recordings there in 1994, and in 2003, he set up the João Carvalho Mastering.
+He started mastering studio recordings there in 1994, and in 2003, he set up João Carvalho Mastering.

 João lives in Toronto and says he has "a somewhat (un)healthy passion for cars and fine audio equipment".